UWMSN-CDN-Lab/questionnaire-package/README.md

 # So we want to treat it as a df rather then a csv
 # We want to input the file path as a method rather then using it as an argument as we want to use it for functions

+# EMONET

+How to run it:
+as a import statement :
+from questionnaire_analysis.questionnaires.eerq import main as eerq_main

+How to run the whole thing:
+python -m questionnaire_analysis path/to/your.csv

+running ht whole thing from python perspective

+Naming Convention _ subscale
+PMERQ_{SUBSCALE_NAME}

+To dos...
+-Mean scores from package should have questionnaire tag (e.g., DOSPERT_[subscale_name]) -Make it so you can run the entire questionnaire scoring function interactively/as you would a method on pandas ex: import cdnlab_tools as ct import pandas as pd dat_path = '/path/to/data.csv' scored_questionnaires = ct.score_quest(dat_path)
+#scored_questionnaires is pd.dataframe of mean scores